buddhist-uni/buddhist-uni.github.io/_content/monographs/biography-of-shakyamuni_hsing-yun.md

 pages: 214
 ---

 A deeply human, simple but powerful retelling of the Buddha’s life story from a renowned modern master.
-My most highly recommended biography of the Buddha.

 Note: The above PDF link is missing Chapter 40.
 You can read the missing chapter [online here](https://drive.google.com/file/d/1iD19Tw0IV-kUegKBOrlmh1x_rC6H5TZ8/view?usp=drivesdk){:target="_blank"}.